 During a recent trip home, I rediscovered my love for organizing things.
 Strange what can make a person feel alive.
 My mom was moving houses, so I had to go through all my old stuff, organize the keepers and trash the rest.
 It was so energizing!

-So great, that when I returned to Korea and woke up early due to jet lag, I reorganized my room here, too––the drawers, the surfaces, my entire bookshelf.
-It involved throwing away a good number of random items and relocating others.
-And again, it felt amazing.
+So much so, that when I returned to Korea and woke up early due to jet lag, I reorganized my room here, too––all my drawers, surfaces, and my entire bookshelf.
+Can’t remember the last time I did that.
+It felt AMAZING.